Privacy Notice

 Sales of California Personal Information and Sharing of California Personal Information for Cross Context Behavioral Advertising

 We do not sell California Personal Information in exchange for monetary consideration.
-However, the CCPA defines “sale” very broadly in a manner that includes disclosing California Personal Information in exchange for any other valuable consideration, and also regulates the “sharing” of California Personal Information with third parties for cross-context behavioral advertising purposes, which means displaying advertising to you based on California Personal Information obtained or inferred from your activities over time across different websites, applications, and other online services we do not operate.
+However, the CCPA defines “sale” very broadly and includes disclosing California Personal Information in exchange for any other valuable consideration, and the “sharing” of California Personal Information with third parties for cross-context behavioral advertising purposes, which means displaying advertising to you based on California Personal Information obtained or inferred from your activities over time across different websites, applications, and other online services we do not operate.
 Under the CCPA, we may “sell” or “share,” and we may in the preceding 12 months have “sold” or “shared,” the following categories of California Personal Information:

 • Geolocation data as derived from IP address and precise geolocation data

-We do not have actual knowledge that we sell California Personal Information of children who are California residents under 16 years of age or share the California Personal Information of children who are California residents under the age of 16 for cross-context behavioral advertising purposes.
+We have no actual knowledge that we sell California Personal Information of children who are California residents under 16 years of age or share the California Personal Information of children who are California residents under the age of 16 for cross-context behavioral advertising purposes.

 How do we use your California Personal Information?